dbrownidau/constitution/new_constitution.md

 25.4.
 A majority of the committee must vote for the removal of the executive committee member for a succesful vote of no confidence

 25.5.
-A successful vote of no confidence will see that the executive committee member in question is removed from their executive committee position and placed into an ordinary committee position unless otherwised voted on by the committee
+A successful vote of no confidence will see that the executive committee member in question is removed from their executive committee position

+25.6.
+A vote of no confidence may be called anonymously via proxy by the secretary of the association

 ## 26. Dissolution